 Mom guilt is our inner dialogue that tells us that we should’ve done something different even though we can’t know if the decision we made was wrong.
 For example, feeling guilty for staying home even though you could use the income.
 Or working even though you want to see your kids more.
 You basically never win with yourself.-Anna Havens

-And you’re going to make it through today.
+For all the hard days, know that you’re going to make it through today.
 And tomorrow.
 And the next day.
 And you’re going to feel better.
 You’re going to figure out how to feel more confident and at peace with motherhood.
-You’re going to continue loving on your family no matter what.
+You’re going to do what you do best and love on your family no matter what.

 And one day you’ll finally look back on this time and remember more good days than bad.
 And your kids will remember a mom who was always there for them.
 They’ll know all the love you never thought was good enough.